mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 ---

-two enters in the lines above create a new paragraph
+two enters in the lines above create a new

 >
 1. __placed inside double underscore to make these bold__
 2. __need .'s next to the numbers!!__